Gerlach Woodcarving – master woodcarver M. Gerlach English version – click here Deutsch - klick hier.. « go back....next page »....

 • Packaging and shipping costs

-If you let me know your ideas regarding size, motif and execution, I will gladly prepare an individual quotation.
+If you tell us your ideas regarding size, motif and execution, we will gladly prepare an individual quotation.

-If you would like to have a wooden coat of arms carved or if you have questions about a planned project, simply send me an e-mail with a few details about the motif, size and where the finished piece will later be installed.
+If you would like to commission a wooden coat of arms or have questions about a planned project, simply send me an e-mail with some basic details about motif, size and where it will be displayed.

-More about the craft process can be found here:
+More about the craftsmanship can be found here:

-How a heraldic coat of arms is created in the workshop of master woodcarver Manfred Gerlach .
+How a heraldic coat of arms is made by Master Sculptor Manfred Gerlach.

 back to top